Skip to main content

 • The student is unable to explain the content or the process they followed to produce the work

-• Unusual information in file metadata (e.g unexpected author names or very short time periods between file creation and completion)
+• Unusual information in file properties (e.g unexpected author names or very short time periods between file creation and completion)

-• Use of methodology, references or content not discussed in unit
+• Use of methodology, references or content that was not discussed in unit

-• Use a template not provided (e.g. running head, coversheet with student details or incomplete placeholders like "insert name here"
+• Use of an external template not provided by the unit coordinator (e.g. coversheet, unusual contents page, or incomplete placeholders like "insert student name here")

 • Check against other submissions made by the student in that unit of study (if previous submissions available)